Premo36/DML2.X/README v2.4.txt

-Thank you for downloading Doom Mod Loader version 2.4!
+﻿Thank you for downloading Doom Mod Loader version 2.4!

-If your reading this file from the standard windows notepad you may want to enable Format->Word Wrap to avoid having to scrolling to the right.
+If you're reading this file from the standard Windows notepad.exe you may want to enable Format->Word Wrap to avoid having to keep scrolling to the right.

 Microsoft .net framework (at least) version 3.5 is required in order to use Doom Mod Loader!
 If your system is up-to-date you should have it already.
-If you don't have it, the first time you open DML, Windows will ask you if you want to install it.
+If you don't have it or you're unsure if you have it installed, be sure to be connected to the internet the first time you open DML 2.X, so that Windows can prompt you to install it if yout don't have it installed.
 If you're on an older Windows version that does not automatically install it, you can find it here and install it manually: https://www.microsoft.com/en-us/download/details.aspx?id=21